losfair/mvsqlite/README.md

 - **Zero-overhead multi-database transactions**: While each SQLite database remains single-writer, you can horizontally scale your application with multi-database strictly serializable transactions without additional overhead.
 [How to use](https://github.com/losfair/mvsqlite/wiki/Commit-group)
 - **Get the nice properties from FoundationDB, without its limits**: [Correctness](https://apple.github.io/foundationdb/testing.html), [really fast and scalable](https://apple.github.io/foundationdb/performance.html) distributed transactions, synchronous and asynchronous replication, integrated backup and restore.
 Meanwhile, there's no [five-second transaction limit](https://apple.github.io/foundationdb/known-limitations.html) any more, and a SQLite transaction can be ~39x larger than FDB's native transaction.
 - **Drop-in replacement**: Set the `LD_PRELOAD=libmvsqlite_preload.so` environment variable and your existing apps will work out of the box.

+## Releases

+Grab the latest binaries from the [Releases](https://github.com/losfair/mvsqlite/releases) page.
+You can also [build your own binaries](#contributing) to run on a platform other than x86-64.

 ## Demo